SoumitraAgarwal/Ideas-GSOC-Helikar2015Labs/README.md

  of D3 is aslo appreciated.
 -----------------------------------------------------------------------

-Last Edited: 16th April 2015 by Author Soumitra Agarwal.
+Last Edited: 17th April 2015 by Author Soumitra Agarwal.

-Thank you!